Noise-Robust Estimation of Quantum Observables in Noisy Hardware: NRE framework

 A key requirement for the noise-canceling circuit is that its noiseless expectation value, $\la O\ra_{ncc}$, must be known in advance.
 In this work, we achieve this by replacing all non-Clifford gates in the target circuit with Clifford gates, allowing the noiseless expectation value to be efficiently computed via classical simulation.
 The noise-canceling circuit thus retains the same gate structure and number of qubit operations as the target circuit.
-In the Methods, we discuss in detail how we construct the noise-canceling circuit from a given target circuit.